From wassailing to sword-dancing: discover England's traditional winter festivals

 The season to be jolly

 While these festivals have their roots in the past, they continue to shape the identity of many communities today, as well as benefiting the local economy.
-Little wonder, then, that communities such as Penzance are reviving these historic traditions for future generations to enjoy.
+Little wonder, then, that communities are reviving these historic traditions for future generations to enjoy.

 Take Greatham in County Durham: each Boxing Day, men in brightly decorated red uniforms, holding swords, descend on the village – not to fight, but to dance.
 The Redcar Sword Dancers, as they are known, perform a traditional longsword dance of graceful intertwining movements with each participant holding his neighbour’s sword.